 A is for Animantarx

 Animantarx (meaning “living fortress”) was a smallish nodosaur from early Late Cretaceous Utah.
-Nodosaurs were the armored ones that did not have tail weapons, ankylosaurs being the ones that did.
+Nodosaurs were the armored ones that did not have tail weapons, while ankylosaurs were the ones that did.
 From this angle, I can really see how they’re related to stegosaurs (both ankylosaurs and stegosaurs are in the family Thyreophora).
 Ankylosaurs may have used their snoots to dig up roots and tubers.
 Originally this pose was intended to show that, but then I didn’t draw the dirt, so it just looks like he’s walking.
 Oh well, we know that ankylosaurs almost certainly did engage in walking.

 B is for Bambiraptor